-- Exam times are available in Charleston Wednesday evenings from 5pm-7pm, with other times by request.
+- Exam times are available in Charleston Wednesday evenings, with other times by request.
 Beaufort available on Tuesdays and most Sunday afternoons.
 You can schedule your exam either by submitting the form on the Schedule an Appointment tab or by emailing or calling Dr Levin at (843) 425-0606.
-If you submit the form, Dr. Levin will contact you to confirm your appointment.
+If you submit the form, you will get a confirmation email to confirm your appointment.

 - Note: If you would like your exam in the next day, please call.
 If you get voicemail, leave a message and I will return your call within a few hours.
 I have better availability for next day in Beaufort than Charleston.